game-of-nfts/gon-testnets/README.md

   "type": "individual race round",
-  "flow": "the flow id, check flow with flow-id on https://github.com/game-of-nfts/gon-testnets/blob/main/doc/flow-table.md", "last_owner": "the ultimate owner of this NFT", "start_height": "transfer before this height are considered valid" }
+  "flow": "the flow id, check flow with flow-id on https://github.com/game-of-nfts/gon-testnets/blob/main/doc/flow-table.md", "last_owner": "the ultimate owner of this NFT", "start_height": "transfer before this height are considered invalid" }
 ```